OmgRod/Geodify/about.md

 ~~For feature requests, please use the `feature request` label.~~ ~~For layer requests, please use the `layer` label.~~

+## Known Issues

+- Color settings don't work
+- Settings squares misaligned

+Any devs here feel free to help me out with these

 ## Credits

 - Lead Developer: OmgRod